henrygd/lhw-go/README.md

 Example cgo-free single binary that embeds [LibreHardwareMonitorLib](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) to read temperature sensors on Windows.
+It uses a C# wrapper to interact with LHM / .NET.

 Build the executable with `just`.
 This should work on any OS with Go and `dotnet` installed.